codetist/sequeltools/README.md

 Local port used for serving the web interface.

 ##### `baseUrl` (optional, default: "/")
-Set this option when running sequelTools Session Browser behind a Reverse Proxy.
+Set this option when running sequelTools Sessionbrowser behind a Reverse Proxy.
 For example: The application should be available on https://myserver/sequeltools then set baseUrl to "https://myserver/sequeltools/".
 Make sure to put the url here exactly the same way as it is accessed later.